-More than 45 species are listed in the genus Karnyothrips, but it is questionable how many of these should be placed in the same genus.
-The species are similar to Haplothrips species in structure, but have a fore tarsal tooth that is forwardly directed and hook-like, and the anal setae are unusually long.
+In ThripsWiki (2023) about 50 species were listed in the genus Karnyothrips.
+However, Okajima & Masumoto (2024) have provided an identifications key to 44 species known from Asia between India and Japan, and refer to about 30 species listed in this genus from the New World.
+The genus was treated as a synonym of Haplothrips by Stannard (1968), but althoug the species are similar to Haplothrips species in structure, they have a fore tarsal tooth that is forwardly directed and often hook-like, and the anal setae are unusually long.
+The problems in distinguishing between these two genera are discussed by Mound & Minaei (2007), and more extensively by Okajima & Masumoto (2025).
 A key to 14 species from Central and South America that have been placed in this genus was given by Mound & Marullo (1996), and a key to 11 species from Japan was given by Okajima (2006).
-The genus was treated as a synonym of Haplothrips by Stannard (1968).
-The problems in distinguishing between these two genera are discussed by Mound & Minaei (2007).
-K. melaleucus differs from other members of the genus in the position of the maxillary stylets close together medially in the head, the yellow abdomen
+K. melaleucus has the maxillary stylets close together medially in the head, and is distinguished by the yellow abdomen in contrast to the brown head and thorax, and the long, acute, setae S1 on tergite IX that extend beyond the apex of the tube.